What Can Be Done About Drug & Alcohol Use at Work?

 - Issues getting along with co-workers and bosses

-The National Council on Alcoholism and Drug Dependence (NCADD) has shown Employee Assistance Programs (EAP) to be an effective tool for dealing with drug and alcohol abuse in the workplace.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has shown Employee Assistance Programs (EAP) to be an effective tool for dealing with drug and alcohol abuse in the workplace.
 Research has proven that addiction treatment for a troubled employee, taking advantage of an employer’s EAP, pays for itself.
 Healthcare costs are reduced.
 Productivity is increased as a person recovers from addiction.

 Furthermore, EAP’s are a compassionate approach to the very widespread issue of addiction and dependence.
 They instill loyalty in employees and improve overall morale.